-1. Introduction
+1. INTRODUCTION

-The growing popularity of Internet-based communication, computing, storage and software technologies has led to the emergence of the Grid computing paradigm, which allows secure and coordinated sharing of globally distributed resources.
+The growing popularity of Internet-based communication, computing, storage, and software technologies has led to the emergence of the Grid computing paradigm, which allows secure and coordinated sharing of globally distributed resources.
 Grid computing supports a range of e-Science and e-Business applications [1-3], which are enabled by various technologies that have been developed over a decade.
-They include Grid middleware such as Globus [4], Legion [5], UNICORE [6] and gLite [7]; schedulers like Application Level Schedulers (AppLeS) [8]; and resource brokers like Gridbus Resource Broker [9], Nimrod/G [10], Condor-G [11] and GridWay [12].
+They include Grid middleware such as Globus [4], Legion [5], UNICORE [6], and gLite [7]; schedulers like Application Level Schedulers [8]; and resource brokers like Gridbus Resource Broker (GRB) [9], Nimrod/G [10], Condor-G [11], and GridWay [12].
 Efforts have been made to achieve interoperability between different technologies by defining common interfaces and protocols relying on Web Services [13].

 The ultimate goal of Grid computing is to enable the creation of a Cyberinfrastructure that allows scientists and practitioners to cope with the scale and complexity of both current and next-generation scientific challenges [14-16].
 Toward this, various national programs have initiated e-Science projects to enable resource sharing and collaboration among scientists.
 Examples include Enabling Grids for E-science in Europe (EGEE) [17] and Open Science Grid [18].
-There exist also several national and international initiatives such as TeraGrid [19, 20], APACGrid in Australia [15], KGrid in Korea [21], NAREGI in Japan [22], Garuda in India [23], E-Science Grid in the UK [24], and OurGrid in Brazil [25] among others [26, 27] that aim to provide national Grid facilities.
+There exist also several national and international initiatives such as TeraGrid [19,20], APACGrid in Australia [15], KGrid in Korea [21], NAREGI in Japan [22], Garuda in India [23], E-Science Grid in the UK [24], and OurGrid in Brazil [25] among others [26,27] that aim to provide national Grid facilities.

-Such Grids, however, follow a restricted organisational model wherein a Virtual Organisation (VO) [28] is created for a specific collaboration and all interactions such as resource sharing are limited to within the VO.
+Such Grids, however, follow a restricted organizational model wherein a Virtual Organization (VO) [28] is created for a specific collaboration and all interactions such as resource sharing are limited to within the VO.
 Therefore, dispersed Grid initiatives have led to the creation of disparate Grids with little or no interaction between them.
-We term these as "Grid Islands" in order to denote the lack of connectivity and inter-operation.
+We term these as 'Grid Islands' in order to denote the lack of connectivity and inter-operation.
 Figure 1 illustrates Grid islands around the world.
 Internetworking of islands of Grids is needed to provide a global Grid-based Cyberinfrastructure [29] that will enable adaptive applications that can be assembled by discovering available services, and grow and shrink in terms of resource consumption.

-1.1 Internetworking Grids: Motivations and Challenges
+1.1.
+Internetworking Grids: motivations and challenges

 We motivate the need for internetworking of Grids with an example.
-Scientists from U.S.A, France, New Zealand and Australia have developed mathematical models of kidney functions and have been sharing these models via Grids [30].
+Scientists from U.S.A., France, New Zealand, and Australia have developed mathematical models of kidney functions and have been sharing these models via Grids [30].
 It is easy to extrapolate this to sharing of different models related to other organs that are developed within Grids dedicated to them.
 In order to build a complete model of the human physiology (e.g. IUPS Physiome Project [31]) one needs the capability that supports composition of models from different Grids.
 These models may be discovered through distributed information services enabled by peering of such Grids, which are controlled by the respective communities.
-Realising this scenario requires participants to allocate resources from different islands of Grids in a seamless manner, and permit peering among Grids, which are under different administrative policies and political boundaries.
+Realizing this scenario requires participants to allocate resources from different administrative policies and political boundaries.
 Drawing an analogy from the mature field of computer internetworking, Grid islands are similar to having isolated Wide Area Networks (WANs) where users are restricted to content within a network rather than the Internet wherein users can access content from anywhere in the globe.
-Enabling the next generation of adaptive Grid applications requires an evolution of Grid infrastructures much in the same way the Internet evolved from isolated Local Area Networks (LANs) to WANs and ultimately to a global network.
-We term the structure derived from internetworking Grid islands as the InterGrid
+Enabling the next generation of adaptive Grid applications requires an evolution of Grid infrastructures much in the same way the

 Figure 1.
-Internetworking of Grid Islands to enable Virtual Environments and adaptive applications.
+Internetworking of Grid islands to enable virtual environments and adaptive applications.